80036nd/FutureRestore-Script/README.md

 # How to use:

-Step 1) Download your noapnonce shsh2 blob from tsssaver and put it in the folder you downloaded and name it blob.shsh2
+Step 1) Download your noapnonce shsh2 blob from tsssaver or any other one with a generator and put it in the folder you downloaded and name it blob.shsh2

 Step 2) Download your iPSW and put it in the folder.
 Renanme the iPSW to restore.ipsw